ju-chen/Voide1220.github.io/_pages/about.md

 I also collaborate closely with some outstanding researchers from Alibaba Group: <a href="https://scholar.google.com.hk/citations?user=78vU1IUAAAAJ&hl=zh-CN&oi=ao">Dr. Weilin Huang</a>, <a href="https://scholar.google.com.hk/citations?user=qBTDCawAAAAJ&hl=zh-CN&oi=ao">Dr. Shuai Xiao</a>, and <a href="https://scholar.google.com.hk/citations?user=6Qa2JCwAAAAJ&hl=zh-CN">Dr. Xu Chen</a>.

+I will collaborate closely with some outstanding researchers from WXG, Tencent Group: <a href="https://scholar.google.com.hk/citations?user=dHBNmSkAAAAJ&hl=zh-CN&oi=ao">Dr. Yizhou Zhou</a>

 As a young researcher, your interest and kind citation will definitely mean a lot for me and my collaborators.